kevinherzig/TimeMachine/readme.md

 - Uses the cheap and available ESP32 platform which has two CPU cores and plenty of RAM

+- The Heltech board can be powered by and recharge a lithium ion battery to help get

 - Built on top of RTOS / Arduino and uses task/interrupt based programming models

 - Uses an AD9833 wave generator to generate an accurate 60khz sine wave carrier frequency

-- Utilizes an LM358 opamp to create an amplifier
+- Uses a sine wave generator coupled to an amplifier to create a more efficient and less noisy RF transmitter

 - Uses a digital dual potentiometer to control amplifier gain and attenuation for modulation